orosolin2/power-bi/Book The Definitive Guide to DAX/chapter-02.md

 <p>
   RELATEDTABLE returns a table containing all the rows related to the current one.
-  RELATEDTABLE follow a chain of relationship always **starting from the one-side and going in the direction of the many-side**.
+  RELATEDTABLE follow a chain of relationship always starting from the one-side and going in the direction of the many-side.
 </p>

 ```